Aung La N Sang has answered the call. Now, he is being rewarded with the golden opportunity of a lifetime.

 The record is certainly deceiving.
 This contender has paid his dues, and did so on his own terms.

-Although he spent his childhood in Myitkyina, the capital city of Myanmar’s Kachin State, Aung La N Sang emigrated to the United States in 2003 to study Agriculture Science at Andrews University in Michigan.
+Aung La N Sang emigrated to the United States from his homeland in 2003 to study Agriculture Science at Andrews University in Michigan.
 The following year, while he was working out at the school’s gym, he saw a large Samoan student hitting the heavy bag.
 He was in awe.

 “I was like, ‘wow, I would love to do that,’ and he was into mixed martial arts,” Aung La N Sang recalls.
 “So he took me to the [Carlson] Gracie affiliate in South Bend, Indiana, which was about 45 minutes south [of my university].
 Ever since then, I started training jiu-jitsu, fell in love with jiu-jitsu, and fell in love with mixed martial arts.”